 “Let’s talk again this weekend,” Garcia suggested.
 “I may know more by then.
 David, I’m working long hours.
 I have to go to bed.
 I only got four hours of sleep last night.”

-Garcia had to be circumspect due to eavesdroppers.
-So he called Kochanski in Chicago.
+He figured that Garcia had to be circumspect due to eavesdroppers.
+So then he called Kochanski in Chicago.

 “I knew already.
 What is wrong with this world?”
 Kochanski said.
 “KIng Mohammed’s death just breaks my heart; he had a newborn.”

 He added, “Then, David, I just got off a video call with Elise.
 She can’t find any news about Queen Noru and her baby.”

 “Just started work at the clinic in Missouri.”

 “I’ll give her a call,” Campbell said.
 “Have to hop off now to get to an important dinner.”

 Actually Lucky was fixing dinner.
 He drove up to her house from the Dock and punched in a code for the iron grate door within the hedge.